Chief Executive Officer Cheeky Scientist

 Would you have created a better target for yourself?
 Actually, let’s back up.
 Do you even know what’s important to you in life?
 Do you know what you’re chasing and why?
 If not, you’re in trouble.

-Questions You Should Ask To Establish Your Desired Professional Lifestyle
+Questions You Should Ask To Establish Your Ideal Professional Lifestyle

 Let’s make things more practical.
 Start by asking yourself, which activities do you want to spend your work day doing?
 Which will make you feel the happiest?
 I’m not talking about overly simplistic, hedonistic happiness.
 I’m talking about deeper, more complex fulfillment—the lasting happiness that comes with meaningful achievement.